 ADDING METADATA

-This is just restating that you’ll need a good description of your book when you purchase your ISBN and when you get your LCCN.
+You’ll need a good description of your book when you purchase your ISBN and when you get your LCCN.
 You’ll be asked to fill in information about your book.
 Make that information effective.
 It’s what will help get your book found.
 This could very well lead to sales.

 Any information you’re asked to provide for your book, think about it carefully … think marketing.